golfeado/kindle-clips/README.md

 ## Testing

 I have made some tests at unit and integration level.
-But some its lacking some e2e testing.
+But its lacking some e2e testing.

-To run tests install the 'pytest' library in the usend VENV and use `$ pytest test\_kindle\_clips.py`.
-Using `pytest` alone or adding options such as `$ pytest -v test\_kindle\_clips.py` is currently giving error messages.
+To run tests install the 'pytest' library (I use a particular venv for this) and use `$ pytest test/~_kindle/_clips.py`.
+Using `pytest` alone or adding options such as `$ pytest -v test/_kindle/_clips.py` is currently giving error messages.